At a Glance

 Having a diagnosis doesn’t guarantee that a child qualifies under IDEA.

-If you think your child needs special education services, you have to follow a legal process to make it happen.
+If you think your child needs services, you have to follow a legal process to make it happen.
 This process can be confusing, and it can involve several laws.
 The Individuals with Disabilities Education Act (IDEA) is the most important one to understand.

 As the nation’s special education law, IDEA provides rights and protections to children with disabilities and to their parents or legal guardians.
 Learning your rights under IDEA can make it easier to get the help your child needs (and is legally entitled to) at school.